runpod/docs/docs/tetra/overview.md

 1. The `@remote` decorator identifies functions designated for remote execution.
 2. Tetra analyzes the dependencies between functions to determine execution order.
 3. For each remote function:
-   - Tetra provisions the appropriate resources on RunPod.
+   - Tetra provisions the appropriate endpoint and worker resources on RunPod.
    - Input data is serialized and transferred to the remote worker.
    - The function executes on the remote infrastructure.
    - Results are returned to your local environment.
-4. Data flows between functions according to your workflow definition.
+4. Data flows between functions as defined by your local code.

 ## Common use cases